 We aim to ensure that safeguarding and child protection concerns and referrals are handled sensitively, professionally and actions that support the specific needs of the individual child are undertaken.
 The child's interests always come first.
-Through providing a caring, safe and stimulating environment when teaching the RSHE, Citizenship curriculum and promotion of British values, equality, SMSC in the development of all our Pupils, we aim to foster an atmosphere of trust, respect and security in which all pupils can strive.
+Through providing a caring, safe and stimulating environment when teaching the RSHE, Citizenship curriculum and promotion of British values, equality, social, moral, spiritual and cultural education we aim to foster an atmosphere of trust, respect and security in which all pupils can strive.